Concordance of Seifert surfaces: Making a map

 \begin{lem}[Cochran-Orr] Hyperbolic boundary $n$-tangles exist.\end{lem}

-\begin{proof} First the hyperbolic $n$-tangle $\lambda$ is placed in a larger box and connected by straight arcs going to the boundary of the larger box as in the first diagram in Figure 9.
-Then the endpoints of every second arc are slid onto the arc preceding it as in the second diagram.
-Then the bottom endpoints of each resulting graph are slid across the front of the larger box onto the top arc as in the third diagram.
+\begin{proof} First choose a hyperbolic $2n$-tangle $\lambda$.
+Configure it so that the ambient 3-cell is a rectangular box with each component of the tangle joining the interior of the top of the box to the interior of the bottom of the box.
+Place it in the interior of a larger box with which it is concentric.
+Connect the endpoints of $\lambda$ to the boundary of the larger box by straight arcs as in the first diagram in Figure 9.
+Then slide the endpoints of every second arc onto the arc preceding it as in the second diagram.
+Then slide the bottom endpoints of each resulting graph across the front of the larger box onto the top arc as in the third diagram.
 This does not change the homeomorphism type of the exterior of the graph. \\

 Then one constructs the $2n$-tangle $\Delta(\lambda)$ by replacing each arc of $\lambda$ by two parallel copies as in Figure 10.\\

 Next one modifies the last diagram of Figure 9 in the following ways to obtain Figure 11.
 First, one replaces $\lambda$ in the inner box by $\Delta(\lambda)$.
 Second, one widens the graphs which join the inner box to the boundary of the outer box to obtain surfaces whose unions with the bands inside the inner box are punctured tori.
 Note the half-twists inserted into the lower portion of Figure 11 to achieve this.
 By the gluing lemma the exterior of this new tangle is hyperbolic since it is obtained from a $3$-manifold homeomorphic to the exterior of $\lambda$ by identifying pairs of incompressible once-punctured tori in its boundary.\\